 It is important, for any minority group to know their history – because while celebrating our history by showing how far we’ve come is important, it is ESPECIALLY crucial to know how far we still have to go.
-Though if you look back at our history, it is clear that we have made massive strides in terms of gaining rights -from same-sex marriage being legalised to LGBTQ+ characters on TV and the movies improving – and like I mentioned earlier, though we’ve made progress, our fight isn’t over.
+Though if you look back at our history, it is clear that we have made massive strides in terms of gaining rights -from same-sex marriage being legalized to LGBTQ+ characters on TV and the movies improving – and like I mentioned earlier, though we’ve made progress, our fight isn’t over.
 So the most important reason why learning and remembering queer history is because it’s important.
-With events like Stonewall being the first Pride event, so it’s crucial to remember that the event was run by two (2) trans women of colour (Marsha P. Johnson and Sylvia Rivera).
+With events like Stonewall being the first Pride event, so it’s crucial to remember that the event was run by two (2) trans women of color (Marsha P. Johnson and Sylvia Rivera).
 We also need to remember all the people who came before us, so that we can continue to fight for the living.

-So by teaching people about these events we can get a better look at a). how far we’ve come and b). figure out we can do to move forward.
-In terms of moving forward we can raise the voices of places around the world who are extremely anti-LGBTQ+ – and while we must fight for rights the rights of queer folks all around the world, I believe that it won’t always be necessary to fight for equality.
+So by teaching people about these events we can get a better look at a). how far we’ve come and b). figure out what we can do to move forward.
+In terms of moving forward, we can raise the voices of places around the world who are extremely anti-LGBTQ+ – and while we must fight for rights the rights of queer folks all around the world, I believe that it won’t always be necessary to fight for equality.
 This can lead to a better conversation about we can make the world a more equal and inclusive – and as a result, your activism will improve.